The AECB Building Standard (previously known as Silver standard)

 Architects, Engineers and Consultants

-A self-certification route has been developed whereby the self-certifier takes responsibility for certification and for underwriting the Silver standard claim.
+A self-certification route has been developed whereby the self-certifier takes responsibility for certification and for underwriting the AECB Building Standard claim.
 The certifier may be a suitably experienced person or a certified Passivhaus designer/consultant, or the building’s energy assessor.

 It is advised that you ensure a suitably experienced person or a certified Passivhaus designer/consultant, or the building’s energy assessor, has been appointed to act as certifier, and that design conformance has been demonstrated prior to commencing on site.

-AECB Silver certification: Trading Standards and legal considerations
+AECB Building Standard certification: Trading Standards and legal considerations

-- The claim that a building is designed to the AECB Silver standard can be independently verified.
+- The claim that a building is designed to the AECB Building Standard can be independently verified.

 Where a certificate is provided by the AECB, the responsibility for certification rests with the professional signing this certificate and not with the AECB.